Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

 \end{definition}

-When referring to a tangent category, we will often abuse terminology and refer to $\Cscr$ as a tangent category while leaving the given tangent structure implicit.
-This will be relevant primarily when it comes to studying specific tangent categories with known ``canonical'' tangent structures, which we will review in the next subsection.

-We now recall the definition of differential bundles, which are the generalization of the notion of a vector bundle in differential geometry to the abstract framework of tangent categories \cite[Theorem 1]{BenVectorBundles}.
-Moreover, differential bundles also recapture the abstract differential geometric analogue of modules for a commutative rig\footnote{While \cite{GeoffJSDiffBunComAlg} proves that for a commutative ring $R$, $\DBun(R) \simeq \Mod{R}$, the techniques used may be transported mutatis mutandis to give the same result for rigs.
-That is, a careful reading of the proof of \cite[Theorem 3.13]{GeoffJSDiffBunComAlg} allows one to see that all differential bundles in $\DBun(R)$ have negatives if and only if $R$ was a commutative ring.} \cite[Theorem 3.13]{GeoffJSDiffBunComAlg} and quasicoherent sheaves for schemes \cite[Theorem 4.28]{GeoffJSDiffBunComAlg}.
+We now recall the definition of differential bundles, which are the generalization of the notion of a smooth vector bundle in differential geometry to the abstract framework of tangent categories \cite[Theorem 1]{BenVectorBundles}.
+Moreover, differential bundles also recapture the abstract differential geometric analogue of modules for a commutative ri(n)g \cite[Theorem 3.13]{GeoffJSDiffBunComAlg} and quasicoherent sheaves for schemes \cite[Theorem 4.28]{GeoffJSDiffBunComAlg}.

 \begin{definition}[{\cite[Definition 2.3]{GeoffRobinBundle}}] Let $\Cscr$ be a tangent category.
 Then \emph{differential bundle} over an object $X \in \Cscr_0$ is a tuple $q = (q, \zeta, \sigma, \lambda)$ \begin{enumerate}[{\em (i)}] \item An object $E$ and a map $q:E \to X$, called the \emph{projection}, such that for all $n \in \N$, the wide pullbacks